anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

   received from an ACE Authorization Server (AS, as described in the ACE OSCORE profile {{-ace-oscore}}), or through a combination of those (established with an EDHOC peer whose public key is confirmed by an AS, using the ACE EDHOC profile {{-ace-edhoc}}).

-The SVCB-based discovery of a CoAP service with no security is covered in {{-coap-indication}}, and a CoAP service with transport security in {{-coap-dtls-alpn}}.
+The SVCB-based discovery of CoAP services with no security and transport security is covered in {{-coap-indication}}.
-The discovery of CoAP services with object security is not specified.
+The discovery of CoAP services, however, with object security is not specified.
 To guide future specifications, this document clarifies aspects when using SVCB in the context of CoAP and object security.

 # Terminology